zlogic/cybervision/gpu.md

 To set a custom logging level, use the `MVK_CONFIG_LOG_LEVEL` evironment variable (e.g. `export MVK_CONFIG_LOG_LEVEL=NONE`).

+## Metal

+The Metal option was only tested on an M1 Macbook Air.

+Set the `OBJC_DEBUG_MISSING_POOLS` environment variable to `YES` to confirm that pointer autoreleases are working as expected.

 # Compile shaders

 Download the [glslang](https://github.com/KhronosGroup/glslang) compiler from [Homebrew](https://formulae.brew.sh/formula/glslang).